LBGC-CFB/SpliceLauncher/README.md

 * Nb threads used for the alignment

 **-g, --genome** /path/to/genome
-* path to the genome directory, **only** if you to use a genome directory different of the genome defined in config.cfg file
+* Path to the genome directory, **only** if you to use a genome directory different of the genome defined in config.cfg file

 **--STAR** /path/to/STAR
 * Path to the STAR executable, **only** if you to use a STAR software different of the STAR defined in config.cfg file